MichelBoucey/hs-static-bin/ReadMe.md

 Once the build process is finished, one can find the Haskell stripped binary artifact in `static-bin/` folder with the right ownership.

+_N.B._ : If needed, between your tries to get a build success, you can tweak and edit the `script/build.sh`.
+You won't have to rebuild the `hs-static-bin` Docker image with `make image`, because the `build.sh` script is dynamically mounted during the running of a `hs-static-bin` container, so that it can be rewritten between tries.

 ## 3. How to test ?

 - Just clone this repo